Sponsored by iVendi

 For more information on how you can level-up your hybrid journey, download your copy of Better Buying Journeys here.

 James Tew, CEO of iVendi.
 Credit: Ginger Pixie Photography

-ENGAGE is designed to help consumers find the right vehicle.
-It rewrites the rules for online car, van and motorcycle search by completely turning on its head the process through which relevant dealer stock is shown to the consumer.
-Instead of rigid dropdown menus driven by the assumption that people already know which model they want, it uses the natural language adopted by the majority of vehicle buyers, narrowing their enquiry rapidly and successfully.
+ENGAGE is designed to help consumers find the right vehicle by rewriting the rules for online car, van and motorcycle search using the natural language adopted by the majority of vehicle buyers.

-Founded in 2009, iVendi is the market leader in motor retail technology both in the UK and internationally.
-With a modular product range which engages consumers, converts buyers and manages transactions, iVendi technology interacts with around five million consumers every month and thousands of motor retailers, manufacturers and finance providers.
-The company is based in Colwyn Bay.
+Founded in 2009, iVendi is the market leader in connected motor retail technology, creating digital products that help customers to buy vehicles more easily and dealers to sell them more efficiently, both online and in the showroom.
+The company’s technology interacts with around five million consumers every month and thousands of motor retailers, manufacturers and finance providers.